trent-gill/portfolio/README.md

 This course has a mix of Design projects assignments and weekly assignments.
 Weekly assignments will included course readings, watching tutorial videos, writing blog posts, and comment on other student's blogs.
 There will be eight (8) quizzes throughout the summer semester and they are worth 20 points.
 This one is fairly straight forward: you do what is asked and you will complete an online quiz about those assignments.
 You will self assess how much of the work you did each week through the unit quiz.

 There will be four projects throughout the summer semester and they are worth 60 points per project.
-I grade these against a rubric, which you will get at the beginning of each assignment ([click here to view a sample rubric](https://www.dropbox.com/s/9ge5xskau54ryb5/rubricsample.pdf?dl=0)).
+I grade these against a rubric, which you will get at the beginning of each assignment <a href="https://www.dropbox.com/s/9ge5xskau54ryb5/rubricsample.pdf?dl=0" target="_blank">click here to view a sample rubric</a>.
 Assignments are expected to be turned in on time.
 Quizzes are due on Thursdays at noon.
 I do give a 24-hour grace period for all assignments and will accept work until the following day at noon.
 Absolutely no assignment will be accepted later than the 24-hour grace period.
 This is an online class meaning that you have an incredible luxury of being able to work ahead in a lot of cases.
 My suggestion is to completely take advantage of this and stay ahead of the course schedule.
 You'll thank me when finals roll around and you've got this class out of the way!

 ### Grade Mix